-- 1) Liabilities held primarily for the purpose of trading; - 2) Liabilities due to be settled within 12 months after the reporting period; and - 3) Liabilities for which the Company does not have an unconditional right to defer settlement for at least 12 months after the reporting period.
+- 1) Liabilities held primarily for the purpose of trading; - 2) Liabilities due to be settled within 12 months after the reporting period; and d.
+Basis of consolidation

+3) Liabilities for which the Group does not have an unconditional right to defer settlement for at least 12 months after the reporting period.